 South Africa’s public holidays are closely tied to the country’s history, identity, and travel patterns.
-In 2026, these holidays shape long weekends, peak travel periods, and nationwide celebrations that visitors should be aware of when planning a trip.
+In 2026, these holidays shape long weekends, peak travel periods, and nationwide celebrations that visitors should be aware of when planning a trip to South Africa.

 Public Holidays in South Africa 2026